devildefu/Aqua/README.md

 # Kirid
 Kernel made for fun.
 Use pull requests to help us in code creating
 ## Compilation
-Compilation tools which you need: GCC, G++, NASM and LD.
+Only tools what you need are: GCC, G++, NASM, and LD.
+To compile it, use that command:
-To complile use this command
 ```
 $ make
 ```